midas-network/covid19-scenario-modeling-hub/auxiliary-data/README.md

 available these data are aggregate them in the same format as the target data, except from Arkansas who reported monthly information.

-The results will be posted soon in an hospitalization subfolder containing the source data, the code to reproduce the results and visualization comparison with the NHSN data.
+The results are available in the [hospitalization subfolder](./hospitalization) containing documentation, output file, source data, code to reproduce the results and visualization comparison with the NHSN data.

 ## Wastewater